The Real Differences in Fiberglass vs Aluminum Boat Hulls

 THE BUDGET TOW

 You have a smaller truck or SUV.
-You don’t want to upgrade your tow vehicle.
+You do not want to upgrade your tow vehicle.
 You have limited storage space and need a boat you can move around easily.

 WINNER: Aluminum.
 A 16-foot aluminum boat on a single-axle trailer weighs around 1,400 pounds.
 The same-size fiberglass boat weighs 1,800 to 2,200 pounds.
-That 30 to 40 percent difference matters when you’re hooking up to a half-ton truck.
+That 30 to 40 percent difference matters when you are hooking up to a half-ton truck.

 Why River City Marine Knows Both

 We specialize in heavy-gauge aluminum boats like Thunder Jet and Duckworth.
 We also service and take trades on fiberglass models regularly.
 We see what happens when a fiberglass boat hits a rock.
 We know the repair bill.
-We also know what an aluminum hull looks like after 10 years of hard river use.
+We also know what an aluminum hull looks like after 10 years of hard use on the coast.